 IDR loan forgiveness

-If you don’t qualify for PSLF, all hope is not lost.
-There’s another federal loan forgiveness option.
+If you don’t meet PSLF eligibility requirements, all hope isn’t lost.
+There’s another federal student loan forgiveness option.
 Physical therapists can apply to be put on one of the IDR plans mentioned above.
-Depending on the specific plan, any remaining debt after 20 to 25 years of repayment will be forgiven.
+Depending on the specific loan repayment program, any remaining debt after 20 to 25 years of repayment will be forgiven.

 One thing to keep in mind is that any forgiven debt is considered taxable income under IDR loan forgiveness.
 You could face a sizable tax bill after your debt is forgiven.

-Both PSLF and IDR loan forgiveness can help save money.
+Both PSLF and IDR loan forgiveness can help save student loan borrowers money.
 Loan forgiveness for physical therapists is a smart move if you qualify.

 When is student loan refinancing for physical therapists a good idea?
 If your DTI ratio is under two, refinancing your loans makes sense.
 This depends a lot on your career path.
 Most physical therapists, though, should treat their student loan debt as bad debt to pay off as quickly as possible.
 Refinancing at a low interest rate can achieve this.